 There are a number of buses that can get you to Puerto Galera, but you may need to take a taxi to a bus terminal first, depending on where you are.

 When leaving from Manila, you should use the Buendia Bus Terminal.
 Make sure you get to the bus station early, because you’ll need to get to Batangas Pier before 4:30 PM in order to access a boat for the rest of the journey.
-JAM Liner tends to have the most frequent services.
-The one way fare is just 197 Pesos, and the trip takes between 3-4 hours, depending on the traffic.
+Ceres Liner and JAM Liner have the most frequent services.
+The one way fare is just 268 Pesos, and the trip takes about 1 hour and 50 minutes, depending on the traffic.

 The following steps have to do with what to do when you actually arrive in Batangas, and this can apply to the other methods on getting here too: